 So let’s find out what the APL shoes are all about.

-APL shoes have really exploded in the past few years and have become a popular option among casual basketball players.
+Athletic Propulsion Labs shoes have really exploded in the past few years and have become a popular option for casual basketball players.

-What really helped the company take off was the ban imposed by the NBA in 2010 due to APL’s claim that their shoes INSTANTLY make you jump higher by adding 3-4 inches to your vertical jump.
+What really helped APL take off was the ban imposed by the NBA in 2010 due to APL’s claim that their shoes INSTANTLY make you jump higher by adding 3-4 inches to your vertical jump.

 While there are a lot of questions about the legitimacy of this claim, the ban is, in fact, true — and it has helped APL create an image of a shoe that can instantly provide athletes with an unfair advantage.